donaldsoncd/samori/README.md

 ## To Do

-- Write scripts to automatically manipulate and change the original OCR text
+- Write scripts to automatically manipulate and change the original OCR text into a critical markdown format
   - ~~Remove the page headers and page numbers and make them into markdown headers~~
   - ~~Extract footnotes from prose~~
   - Clean up and match the semi-automated footnote markers and text.